CMG-KULeuven/UnetID-Fibreseg/README.md

 ```

 ## Usage
 We have provided several jupyter notebooks to aid in understanding the usage of UnetID-FibreSeg for individual fibre segmentation.
+To use them, please put these notebooks outside of the notebook folder within this project.

 ### Training
 Train a model from scratch using 2D slices.